 6. Top enchiladas evenly with remaining Green Chile Sour Cream Sauce followed by remaining cheese and bake for 30 minutes to golden bubbly deliciousness!

-What Should I Serve with Green Chile Chicken Enchiladas?
+What Should I Serve with Chicken Enchiladas?

 The White Chicken Enchiladas are the star of the night, but here are some ideas for an encore supporting cast: